tsgates/arch-wiki-markdown/wiki/Msmtp.md

 Assuming you're using the default cron daemon, cronie, you'll want to make sure it knows to use msmtp rather than sendmail.

-You can do this by either installing msmtp-mta or by adding the proper crond option in /etc/conf.d/crond:
+You can do this by either installing msmtp-mta or by editing the cronie.service systemd unit:

-    CRONDARGS=-m/usr/bin/msmtp
+    /etc/systemd/system/cronie.service.d/msmtp.conf

+    [Service]
+    ExecStart=
+    ExecStart=/usr/bin/crond -n -m '/usr/bin/msmtp -t'

+Then you must tell cronie or msmtp what your email address is.

+-   Either add this line to /etc/msmtprc:

+        aliases /etc/aliases

+    and create /etc/aliases:

+        your_username: email@address.com

+    — OR —

+-   Add a MAILTO line to your crontab:

+        MAILTO=email@address.com

 Miscellaneous
 -------------